joseph-c100/joseph-c100.github.io/content/info/index.md

 #### Reading

-- White Noise - DeLillo
-- Civic tech practice guide - Cyd Harrell
+- The Dawn of Everything - David Graeber and David Wengrow

 #### Working on

-- Building Datum Graphics -
+- Building Datum Graphics
-- Exploring Orange3 textual data analysis
+- Experimenting with Three.js and Deck.gl
-- 'Pre-server' - narrative about lichen computer interfaces, planetary intelligence, and ghosts
+- 'Pre-server' - short sci-fi about lichen computer interfaces, planetary intelligence, and ghosts

 #### Recent work